 5. What does it mean that feminist theory should put itself at risk and how might we understand as its own “evolutionary” modes of self-overcoming, where it is confronted with its own limits?

-The work of Darwin could help feminism become more “politicized, radical, and far-reaching” regarding natural science and biology.
+The work of Darwin could help feminism become more “politicized, radical, and far-reaching” not only! regarding natural science and biology.
 The focus on organic becoming provides feminism a different perspective.
 However, we must remember that Darwin’s work itself is not feminism.
 It cannot be applied to feminism directly.